sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 * Passes a lambda expression to the `.also()` scope function that calls the `println()` function using the `medals` variable as a function parameter via the `it` keyword.
 * Calls a sequence of member functions with different function parameters.

-Now this code is much easier to read, so you are less likely to make mistakes.
+Now that this code is much easier to read, you are less likely to make mistakes.

 ## Scope functions practice